chriswayg/ansible-initial-server/README.md

 - set timezone
 - no customization to motd, bashrc, etc.
 - will not disable Ubuntu swapfile
+- will not display IP and SSH fingerprint before console login
 - will not automatically grow partition after resizing VM disk
 - check tasks/main.yml and other task files to see what else is excluded